 - He has just moved.

-In short, the science inside Animal Crossing is more complicated than it seems and it will certainly not be a net on your head to make your loved one run away Raynold from your heaven on earth.
+In short, the science inside Animal Crossing is more complicated than it seems and it will certainly not be a net in the head to make your loved one run away Raynold from your heaven on earth.